-While viewing the schedule, they can click on the Add button on right.
+While viewing the schedule on the Cover Page, they'll see the session times according to the time zone of their computer.
+They can click on the Add button on right.
 If they are already logged in, it will add the session to their schedule.

 Users can also expand the entire schedule using the Show full schedule button, to more easily view the sessions in your schedule.
 Additionally, the schedule view can be filtered at the top right of the Schedule view, if your schedule sessions are assigned to Schedule Tracks.

 If users have created a personal schedule, they can see the sessions they are registered for (including those that have been assigned to them using Preset Schedules) via the My Schedule tab.

 This option will only be available if sessions in your guide can be added to the My Schedule feature.
 If you have enabled certain Schedule Tracks on your cover page, users will only see sessions in their personal schedule that are assigned to those schedule tracks.